 At the beginning of the year, new children and families were welcomed at the opening school Mass.
 Prospective parents and Kindergarten children to our school were welcomed during Open Day.
 New parents and children were interviewed by the Principal, Assistant Principal and Parish Priest and Kindergarten children were involved in orientation sessions.
-Parents attended out of school hour functions that helped to build community.
-Parents were formally welcomed and invited to the classes each Term to see the learning their child had achieved.
+Parents are formally invited to the classes each term to see the learning their child has achieved.
 Many parents assist the teachers in day to day learning.
-The class parents organised meetings and social event throughout the year.
-Parents were invited to attend Parent Prayer time twice each term and school liturgies and Masses.
+The class parents organised meetings and social events throughout the year.
+Parents were invited to attend Parent Prayer time twice each Term and school liturgies and Masses.
 Parents were also invited to attend 'coffee and chat' mornings with the Principal.